Nick Allbrook: 2005–2010 Electric Blue Acid Dogs and Mink Mussel Creek

 In 2005 Allbrook's first serious band, Electric Blue Acid Dogs, formed out of his and his friends' interest in alternative music.
 To begin, the lineup was Allbrook, and his two friends Steve and Nathan.
 They performed blues covers and recorded songs on tape recorders.
 Later, the band were forced to change their name to Mink Mussel Creek enter in band competitions due to the drug reference ("Acid").
 At the same time, they recruited Sam Devenport to be their drummer.

 It was through one of these competitions in 2007 that Allbrook first met Kevin Parker, when Mink Mussel Creek battled the Dee Dee Dums (which would later become the basis of Tame Impala).
 Parker drummed for the band whilst they waited for Devenport to arrive, and the band decided that Parker should permanently become the drummer, allowing Devenport to pursue his acting career.

 From 2007, Mink Mussel Creek, which finally settled as Nick Allbrook on vocals, Shiny Joe Ryan on guitar, Steve Summerlin on bass, Richard Ingham on synths and Kevin Parker on drums, slowly began gaining popularity in the Perth music scene.
+In 2007 he bought a flute off eBay, and figured out how to play using the internet.

 In 2008, after receiving an AUS$10,000 government grant, Mink Mussel Creek recorded its first album.
 However, due to circumstances out of the band's control, primarily concerning a problematic producer and dysfunctional recording process, the album was never released.
 The album was eventually leaked on the internet under the title Kingdom Tapes, and the band members went their separate ways with other musical projects.

 2011 saw Mink Mussel Creek reform and re-record their much awaited album, Mink Mussel Manticore.
 The album was recorded live at local Fremantle venue, the Norfolk Basement, and released on USB wristband.
 As of 2014, the album has also been reissued online and on vinyl.